OS-Gurus/dynamodel/README.md

 }
 ```

+### Known Issues

+There's a problem with generating the argument type for property paths from a given object type.
+It ends up creating quite large definition files that are slow to load and deliver type hinting in the IDE.
+I know there's better solutions out there in some TS utility packages, just need to find the right approach for this usage.
+For now I've reduced the depth of the `Paths` utility type to make the definition files manageable.

+---

 That's all the docs I've got time for right now sorry.
 Try it out.
 The types are nice.